Where Magic Begins…

 Individual Online Workshop

-Join me on the last March Sunday to experience the healing power of the ancient Yogic cleansing technique Shankha Prakshalana.
+Join me in a private Zoom call to experience the healing power of the ancient Yogic cleansing technique Shankha Prakshalana.
 This Kriya (cleansing practice) will give your system a fresh new start by clearing the old toxic accumulations from the body…

-Full guidance during the practice will be provided as well as derailed pre-workshop and post-workshop instructions.
+Full guidance during the practice will be provided as well as detailed pre-workshop and post-workshop instructions.

 This two hour workshop should be accessible to all ages and levels of fitness, it is safe and effortless and leaves you feeling light and cleansed!
 It involves the intake of saline water followed by series of easy postures.
 The cycle repeats until the entire digestive tract is fully cleansed.

 As per Yoga & Ayurveda, if your intestine is upset, your life will be upset because of the secrets of the physical health that reside in the large intestine.
 One of the main causes of various diseases and senility is the accumulation of toxins in the body by autointoxication.
 Old age is a consequence of the slow and progressive intoxication of the body due to insufficient evacuation of waste to the outside.

 This intoxication can be extremely dangerous due to the poisons infiltrated through the walls of the intestine spreading through the entire system.